Joshua Inserra

-Joshua Inserra (/it/; born 21 January 2005) is an Australian professional association football player who currently plays as a right back for A-League club Melbourne Victory.
+Joshua Inserra (/it/; born 21 January 2005) is an Australian professional soccer player who currently plays as a right back for A-League club Melbourne Victory.

 Club career

 Youth career

 Inserra commenced his youth career at local club Fawkner, before joining Melbourne City for the 2019 season.
 Whilst at city, Inserra played for the club's under 15's, 16's, 17's, 18's & 19's respectively until the conclusion of the 2021 season.

 Before the commencement of the 2022 season, Inserra joined Melbourne Victory where he would play for the club's under 18's & 21's squads.
 For the 2023 season, Inserra was elevated into the senior (under 23's) squad where he would make fifteen appearances, helping the squad earn promotion from National Premier Leagues 3 to the Victorian Premier League (VPL).

 Despite signing a three year senior scholarship contract with the A-League Men's squad during the 2023 Victorian season, Inserra would make another thirteen appearances for the VPL squad in the 2024 season.
 Inserra's last appearance for the squad of the season was in the second last round in a 4–0 win over Kingston City, securing the VPL premiership and promotion to the National Premier Leagues Victoria for the 2025 season.